This article looks at the position and role of the scrum-half in sevens rugby. Scrum-halves are also known as half-backs.

-In Sevens rugby, the half-back often takes the throw into the lineout.
+In Sevens rugby, the halfback often takes the throw into the lineout.
 It’s easy to see why when you watch a classic lineout move that we show in the next video.

 Sevens rugby doesn’t have numbers fixed to player positions.
 World Rugby simply requires that the numbers one to twelve be used for a squad.
 So, teams don’t randomly start with 38 or 105!